agaggi/dotfiles/README.md

 ### Nord Colorscheme

 Copy the `nord.colorscheme` file to the local configuration directory `~/.local/share/konsole`.
 Then:
-Run the `nord.sh` script and a profile will be created under *Preferences*.

 1. Open the Settings menu and select *Edit Current Profile*
 2. Switch to the *Appearance* tab